trenskow/isvalid/README.md

 }
 ````

-and is in fact the same as this:
+and is the same as this:

 ````javascript
 {